 Looking for another delicious way to start your day?

 Try these easy breakfast recipes:

-● Blueberry French Toast Casserole Recipe
+● Blueberry French Toast Casserole Recipe can be made ahead.

-Easy Breakfast Chilaquiles
+Easy Breakfast Chilaquiles with Eggs

-- 3/4 cup diced white onions
+- 3/4 cup diced onions

 - 4 ounces chorizo sausage

 - 2 cups salsa verde